One definition is:

 This is the definition given for physiotherapy within the human medical world, however it still holds true and accurate for the veterinary patient.

-Animal physiotherapists are trained in both manual techniques, such as acupressure, myofascial release, trigger point release, massage, soft tissue work and joint mobilisation, as well as electrotherapies such as laser, ultrasound, electro stimulation and pulsed electromagnetic therapy.
-These are combined with the aim to promote and speed up recovery to good independent function, maintain and prevent secondary preventable complications developing and essentially restore the veterinary patient to good functional status.
-Post treatment and when appropriate, a full exercise rehabilitation programme can be written specifically for your animals condition to ensure the body can repair correctly and reduce the incidence of re-injury.
+Animal physiotherapists are trained in both manual techniques, such as massage, acupressure, myofascial release, trigger point release, soft tissue work and joint mobilisation, as well as electrotherapies such as Radiofrequency therapies, laser, ultrasound, electro stimulation and pulsed electromagnetic therapy.
+These are combined with the aim to promote and speed up recovery to promote good independent function, maintain and prevent secondary preventable complications developing and essentially restore the veterinary patient to good functional status.
+As an animal physiotherapist I will create a full exercise rehabilitation programme specifically for your animals condition when appropriate, this is to ensure that your pet's body can repair correctly and reduce the incidence of re-injury.
 Animals are treated at The Sidings Veterinary Surgery Cirencester, or at my treatment studio near Stroud, (domiciliary visits can also be arranged).